The 1960’s

 Cleveland (97-65) coasted to its fifth consecutive NBL East title, but the other three races were competitive well into September.
 Kansas City (101-61) and the Chicago Hawks (99-63) emerged as repeat champions of their respective divisions, while the ABL East held its annual down-to-the-wire donnybrook, with Boston and New York locked in mortal combat all summer long.
 The Empires (90-72) bested the Terriers by a single game.

 While the race for the division title lacked drama, two NBL East batsmen staged a photo finish for the Senior Circuit’s batting crown.
-Joe Horrigan of Philadelphia and Harry Rhodes of Brooklyn were both were credited with a .312 average but the slide rules revealed Horrigan’s .3123 mark as superior to Rhodes’ .3116.
+Jim Horrigan of Philadelphia and Harry Rhodes of Brooklyn were both were credited with a .312 average but the slide rules revealed Horrigan’s .3123 mark as superior to Rhodes’ .3116.
 Another Flatbush denizen, Joe Seidler, gave the Bluebirds a clear league leader with 38 round-trippers, while the Traders’ Jeff Madsen paced that circuit with 102 RBI.
 The loop’s leaderboard-topping moundsmen were Cleveland’s Paul Wiley, who posted a 2.26 ERA; Milwaukee’s Bart Dunsley, who won 21 games; and Fred Harrison, who fanned 205 batters while splitting time between Brooklyn and Cleveland.
 The Bobcats swept the postseason awards: Harold Batkin (25 HR/60 RBI/.328 BA) was the Most Valuable Player, Harrison won the Royal Ricketts Award, and Joe Clabaugh (14-11/3.26 ERA/127 K) was the Rookie of the Year.

 In the Junior Circuit Detroit’s Dave Wynn hit .343 to coast to the batting title, while Los Angeles’ Bill Fulton posted the top marks for home runs (43) and runs batted in (110).
 John Pardoe of Baltimore paced the loop with a stingy 1.79 ERA, while Al Huicochea won a league-leading 18 games during a season spent with two teams, Detroit and Los Angeles.
 The Hawks’ Bobby Peters struck out 250 hitters to top the circuit.
 Peters (15-8/2.29 ERA/250 K) and Pardoe (16-4/1.79 ERA/175 K) took home MVP and Rookie of the Year honors, respectively, while Tom Adams (22 HR/104 RBI/.312 BA) of Montreal won the loop’s MVP award.